5jt/dyalog-cookbook/manuscript/18 GUI.md

 Notes:

-* The function returns a shy result, the namespace `n`; this is only needed for test cases.
+* The function returns a shy result, the namespace `N`; this is only needed for test cases.

 * Neither `U.DQ` nor `Shutdown` is executed if the right argument is `1`.
 We will discuss this later.